vitessio/website/content/en/docs/user-guides/configuration-basic/vttablet-mysql.md

 ### Verify MySQL

-You can verify that mysql came up successfully by connecting to it from the command line client:
+You can verify that MySQL came up successfully by connecting to it from the command line client:

 ```sh
 $ mysql -S ${VTDATAROOT}/vt_0000000100/mysql.sock -u vt_dba